Malaevleo/dynamical_system_somatic_mutations_2024/README.md

 proportions - presents values from the y axis be represented not as an amount of cells but as a percent of organ mass (values range from 0 to 1).

 population - which population of cells you want to observe.
-For model 1 you can use 'somatic', 'alive mutants' or 'dead mutants'.
-For model 2 'somatic' and 'stem'.
-Also, for model 2 you can print 'mortality function'.
+For model 1 you can use 'somatic', 'alive mutants', 'dead mutants' or 'mortality function'.
+For model 2 'somatic', 'stem' and 'mortality function' too.
 By default somatic cells are plotted.

 ## Varitator